The ultimate Mounjaro (tirzepatide) guide: weight loss, side effects, dosage & more

 Yes, Mounjaro is available in the UK.
 It's a medication option we offer, alongside Wegovy, for those who are aged between 18 and 75 and meet our strict eligibility criteria.

-You can buy Mounjaro online through Juniper's Weight Reset Programme.
-Our program takes a holistic approach to weight loss and includes treatment from UK-registered clinicians, dietitian-led health coaching and tracking, as well as free, unlimited consultations with prescribers.
+The Juniper Programme takes a holstic approach to weight loss and includes treatment from UK-registered clinicians, health tracking and free, unlimited consultations with prescribers.

 Do you need a prescription to access Mounjaro?